TRAIANUSssS/RacingLine/docs/racingline_project_overview.md

 ## Current MVP direction

-The current preferred MVP is:
+The current implemented MVP is:

 1. extract replay data offline
 2. analyze runs offline
 3. build one stable `analysis_bundle.json`
+4. install that bundle into `PluginStorage/RacingLine/bundles/<map>/`
-4. load that bundle in Openplanet
+5. load that bundle in Openplanet based on the current map
-5. confirm bundle loading and metadata in UI
+6. confirm bundle loading and metadata in UI
-6. render center line in game
+7. render center line in game
-7. render mine line in game
+8. render mine line in game
-8. render problem zone markers in game
+9. render problem zone markers in game
-9. use UI toggles to inspect each overlay layer independently
+10. use UI toggles and render sliders to inspect each overlay layer independently

 This avoids rewriting working extractor and analytics logic too early.

+## Planned next direction

+The next larger project direction is to move more of the pipeline orchestration into the Openplanet UI:

+1. choose leaderboard rank ranges for analysis from the UI
+2. download replay files from the UI
+3. run extraction, analysis, bundle building, and bundle installation automatically
+4. pass the detected map and player identity into scripts instead of relying on hardcoded defaults
+5. support multiple maps and player nicknames without manual path or nickname edits

+For now, replay parsing and analytics remain offline scripts.

 ## Useful mental model